louzuniga/random/README.md

 RANDOM!

 Are you bored or simply browsing around and looking for something to do?
-Let RANDOM provide you some random ideas and show you some options.
+Let RANDOM give you some random activity, advice and/or name.

-Click the the RANDOM button and it will retrieve a random idea.
+Click the RANDOM button and it will retrieve something random of your choice.